-From simple Excel macros to supercomplex algorithms used Tesla GigaFactory or Google X lab: different types of scripts, software bots, and actual machines are being created every day to help people work faster, better, and more efficiently.
+From simple Excel macros to supercomplex algorithms used in Tesla GigaFactory or Google X lab: different types of scripts, software bots, and actual machines are being created every day to help people work faster, better, and more efficiently.

-But you can achieve so much with a properly planned and executed automation!
+But you can achieve so much with properly planned and executed automation!
 Increasing ROI, shortening payment cycles, freeing your employees from mundane tasks, reducing operational errors… The list is endless.

 You will find the answers in this article.
 Read on!